rhematt/Snap-Scraper/docs/index.md

 The main option users will select will be the check option to locate snap media on the Snap Map.
 To select this option type 'c' followed by the enter key.

-SnapScraper will then ask you for a set of longitude and lattitude coordinates which can be obtained from map.snapchat.com as discussed in the publication _"Richard Matthews, Kieren Lovell, Matthew Sorell, Ghost protocol – Snapchat as a method of surveillance, Forensic Science International: Digital Investigation, Volume 36, Supplement, 2021, 301112, ISSN 2666-2817, https://doi.org/10.1016/j.fsidi.2021.301112."_.
-Navigate to map.snapchat.com and note the URL of the location you wish to extract snap media from ie. _https://map.snapchat.com/@24.931153,44.873214,6.04z_.
-The coordinates to enter into SnapScraper are located in the URL after the @ symbol.
+SnapScraper will then ask you for a set of longitude and lattitude coordinates which can be obtained from map.snapchat.com as discussed in the publication _"Richard Matthews, Kieren Lovell, Matthew Sorell, Ghost protocol – Snapchat as a method of surveillance, Forensic Science International: Digital Investigation, Volume 36, Supplement, 2021, 301112, ISSN 2666-2817, [https://doi.org/10.1016/j.fsidi.2021.301112](https://doi.org/10.1016/j.fsidi.2021.301112)."_.
+Navigate to [https://map.snapchat.com](https://map.snapchat.com) and note the URL of the location you wish to extract snap media from ie. _https://map.snapchat.com/@24.931153,44.873214,6.04z_.
+The coordinates to enter into SnapScraper are located in the URL after the @ symbol, comma delimited.
 The first number is the lattitude, the second the longitude and the final the zoom level.
 Lattitude and longitude should be entered into SnapScraper to 6 decimal places while zoom should be entered to 2 decimal places.

 When each coordinate is entered into the program SnapScraper will then poll Snap Map for snap media at the desired location.
 When media is located the meta data of the media will be printed to the command window.